lazikos94/random-stuff/README.md

 [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used to post and get stuff from the databases,<br/>

-The [p5.js](https://p5js.org/) library is used for most of the graphics on the scripts,
+The [p5.js](https://p5js.org/) library is used for most of the graphics in the scripts,

 also the [Dark Sky API](https://darksky.net/dev) is used to get weather information on the user's location